-For many people, the phrase “infertility treatment” sparks the instant thought of in vitro fertilization or IVF.
-However, in reality, 50 percent of all treatment cycles performed at Shady Grove Fertility are considered more basic than IVF, or sometimes called “low-tech.”
-In fact, depending on the age and diagnosis of a patient, low-tech infertility treatments, such as intrauterine insemination (IUI), is often the first treatment approach.
+For many people, the phrase “infertility treatment” sparks the instant thought of in vitro fertilization (IVF).
+However, in reality, around 50 percent of all treatment cycles performed at Shady Grove Fertility are considered more basic than IVF.
+These treatments are called “low-tech.”
+In fact, depending on the age and diagnosis of a patient, low-tech infertility treatments, such as intrauterine insemination (IUI), are often the first treatment approach.

 What low-tech infertility treatments are available?

 Depending on your diagnosis and medical history, there are three low-tech infertility treatments available to patients:

 The simplest treatment option available, timed intercourse helps a couple predict when the woman will be ovulating and the best time to conceive.

 - Ovulation Induction